 Rental Property Liability Insurance might just be a landlord's best friend.
-Consider this scenario: One night, your tenant lights a candle and accidentally sets the bedroom on

 Who pays for the new drywall, new carpet, painting, cleaning, smoke remediation?